 in recognition of its unique contributions to the cultural life of Catalunya, Cuarteto Casals has been acknowledged as ambassadors of Catalan culture by the Generalitat of Catalunya and the Institut Ramon Lull, as well as the Minesterio de Cultura.
-Past awards include the Premio Nacional de Música as well as the Premi Nacional de Cultura de Catalunya and the Premi Ciutat Barcelona.
-Furthermore the quartet had the privilege to play on the peerless collection of decorated Stradivarius instruments in the Royal Palace in Madrid, where it will begin a residence in 2018.
+Past awards include the Premio Nacional de Música, the Premi Nacional de Cultura de Catalunya and the Premi Ciutat Barcelona.
+The quartet performs yearly on the peerless collection of decorated Stradivarius instruments in the Royal Palace in Madrid, where it will be quartet in residence through 2020.